 - Open the meeting with leader led prayer.

 - Review the tool taught the previous week.
 Ask someone to explain it and see if anyone had an experience applying it.

 - Read about the One Thing Study in its entirety.
 It is important to read the complete instruction about each week’s tool.

 - Model what you just read.
 Demonstrate the tool with the entire group.
 Have them all do a One Thing Study together.
 O: Ask them to read the same passage of Scripture.
 N: Ask a few people to share the one thing that stood out to them.
 E: Ask them to pray about their one thing.

 - Review what you just practiced.
 Gather the group back together into one larger group and ask them two key questions; the first question is, “How did it go?”
 The second question is, “Will someone in the group teach us how to do the tool we just learned without looking at the book?”
 Ask another person to teach the other tool (FORM conversation) learned the previous week.
 The group can help those posing as a teacher.

 - Pray as a group.
-Ask group members to lead out in prayer about the tools.
+Ask group members to lead out in prayer about the meeting.